dwiindraloka/Practise-Case-Model-Deployment/README.md

 * 0 for Customer are predicted not to be late in making credit payments for next month
 * 1 for Customer are predicted to be late in making credit payments for next month

-## 2. Make server on pythonanywhere
+## 2. Make Server on pythonanywhere
 To create a deployment model, we use pythonanywhere to create a server for the model that was created.
 In pythonanywhere there are two files uploaded, there are:
 <br>
 * modelcs.pkl: file containing the Random Forest algorithm that used to to predict whether a consumer will be late paying credit in the next month.